10 am–5 pm daily

 freeNo bookings required

 The Treasures Gallery highlights the extraordinary holdings of the National Library of Australia.
-From ephemera to oral histories, from rare books to handwritten manuscripts, photographs, oil paintings, watercolours and maps, the gallery is where you will find our most significant items.
-Be intrigued, surprised, challenged and amazed by the stories these rare treasures tell.
+From maps and rare books to manuscripts, photographs, oil paintings and watercolours, the gallery is where you will find many of the Library’s most important items.
+Be intrigued, surprised, challenged and amazed by the stories these often unique treasures tell.

 "To be able to see in the same room some of the most notable and sometimes affecting stories in Australian history, whether it is Waltzing Matilda, First World War items such as Keith Murdoch’s Gallipoli Letter or exquisite colonial watercolours, is a unique and thought-provoking experience."
 Nat Williams, James and Bettison Treasures Curator